-This course will provide student with an overview of dance injuries and the anatomical variances that contribute to them.
+This course will provide students with an overview of common dance injuries and the anatomical variances that contribute to such injuries.
 Students will learn how technical faults can affect their dance training and the longevity of a performing career.
 The course will also seek to provide a greater understanding of how to manage and rehabilitate injuries.
 Prerequisites: DNC 225 and DNC 320; open to dance majors only.